guettli/simple21term/LATER.md

 * Integration of multiple information systems: Confluence, SharePoint, ...
 * Three ...: public (world wide), intranet public (everybody within the company), confidential

+## Advertising
+* Wikipedia Entry xyz.
+Link to github project
+* It is not ISO 9001:2015, since it is simple.
+* It is not a Wiki, since it is structured.
+* It fits your organization, since you shape it.
+* It is simple, that's why it is clear, fast and successfull.
+* "Movement"

+## Misc
+* Use xyz toplevel domain? :-)

 ## Partners
 * Education, Universities